FIWARE/tutorials.Identity-Management/README.md

 #### REST API

-Alterntively, the standard CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/organizations` endpoint.
+Alternatively, the standard CRUD actions are assigned to the appropriate HTTP verbs (POST, GET, PATCH and DELETE) under the `/v1/organizations` endpoint.

 ### Create an Organization